Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Tips for Growing Dragon’s Tongue Bush Beans

 After the last frost, sow seeds 6 inches apart in rows 18 inches apart.
-Full sun is recommended, but my plants have done well in a mostly shaded area with a few hours of direct sunlight every day.
+Full sun is recommended, but my plants have done well in a mostly shaded area with a few hours of direct sunlight daily.

 Harvest often so the plants will keep flowering.
-Did you know?: Plants produce flowers in order to produce seeds to ensure the future of their genetic offspring!
-If you pick the seeds (beans), they will keep producing in order to complete that task.
+Did you know?
+Plants produce flowers in order to produce seeds to ensure the future of their genetic offspring!
+If you pick the seeds (beans), they will keep producing to complete that task.

 Are Dragon Tongue beans bush or pole?